Charles Joseph Weld

-He was promoted lieutenant-colonel 22 January 1936 and was appointed the commanding officer of the 2nd battalion 13th Frontier Force Rifles.
+He was promoted to lieutenant-colonel 22 January 1936 and was appointed the commanding officer of the 2nd battalion 13th Frontier Force Rifles.

 For his services in Waziristan on the North West Frontier of India during 1936-37 he was mentioned in despatches.

 He was appointed officiating General Staff Officer, 1st grade for Waziristan District on 9 March 1938, an appointment that was made permanent on 17 September 1938.
 It was a post he was to hold until 22 April 1940.

-He was promoted brevet Colonel 17 September 1938 and to full colonel in December 1939, with seniority from 17 September 1938.
+He was promoted to brevet Colonel 17 September 1938 and to full colonel in December 1939, with seniority from 17 September 1938.

 Appointed temporary brigadier 23 April 1940.
 Weld commanded the 21st Indian Brigade of the Indian 10th Infantry Division (part of Iraqforce) during the Anglo-Iraqi War and the Syria–Lebanon campaign.
 21st Indian Brigade was attached to Hazelforce during the Anglo-Soviet invasion of Persia and Weld was mentioned in despatches for his services in Persia and Iraq.

 On 18 May 1942, Weld was promoted to local Major-General.
 He was appointed General Officer Commanding, Cyprus from 18 May to 28 August 1942.

 From 23 October 1943 to 14 August 1945 Weld held the honorary appointment of Aide-de-camp to the King.

-Weld was appointed a Commander of the Order of the Indian Empire (CIE) in January 1945 when commanding the Rawalpindi Area as a temporary brigadier and retired from the army 15 August 1946 with the substantive rank of colonel but was accorded the honorary rank of brigadier.
+Weld was appointed a Commander of the Order of the Indian Empire (CIE) in the 1945 New Year Honours when commanding the Rawalpindi Area as a temporary brigadier and retired from the army 15 August 1946 with the substantive rank of colonel but was accorded the honorary rank of brigadier.